Adventist Origins

 Edson and Hahn included a note "To the Brethren and Sisters Scattered Abroad" saying if Crosier’s article was "properly examined and understood," it would "settle many difficulties in the minds of many brethren at this time."
 This is a clear and direct example of attempting to relieve the Millerites’ cognitive dissonance.

 Edson, Hahn, and Crosier’s theory wasn’t the only one proposed during that time.
-Other Millerites believed Jesus did actually return, but that it was a spiritual return—not a literal, physical return.
+Other Millerites believed Jesus did actually return, but that it was spiritual—not a literal, physical return.
 This concept later influenced Charles Taze Russell and the group that led to the Jehovah’s Witnesses.

 Side note:The Millerites aren't the only group that believed they predicted the right date but the wrong event.
 Jehovah's Witnesses predicted that the resurrection would happen in 1914.
 That didn't happen, so they now claim that in October 1914, Jesus had an invisible return and started his reign in heaven.

-Hiram Edson’s cornfield vision is not well-known by all modern Adventists, but it’s been referred to as "the theological birthplace of Adventism."
+The details of Hiram Edson’s vision are not well-known by all modern Adventists, but this event has been referred to as "the theological birthplace of Adventism."
 To put it bluntly, this theological birthplace began with a sleep deprived charismatic farmer from the 1800s, struggling with cognitive dissonance in a cornfield.

-It is tempting to fall back on platitudes such as "God can use anyone," or "God works in mysterious ways."
+It is tempting to use clichés and platitudes such as "God can use anyone," or "God works in mysterious ways."
 But take a moment to really think about the implications of Edson's own written statements.
 Could such a vision be genuine, or was he just rationalizing away his grief and great disappointment?

 If Hiram Edson had been a Jehovah's Witness or a Mormon, would you believe his story?